Daniexp/Tokenizer/README.md

 4. Connect MetaMask to Remix (Injected Provider – MetaMask).
 5. Deploy the contract to BSC Testnet.
 6. Verify the contract if needed (optional).
+7. "Buy" tokens
+8. Add the tokens to the raffle
+9. With the deployer wallet select a winner

 ---